mlizandier/slicer-pro/README.md

   - [ ] Too much force vs some objects will fail
   - [ ] Too little force vs some others will also fail
   - [ ] Indicate needed force
+- [ ] Add places where the cut is supposed to happen
 - [ ] Indicate when user is slicing
 - [ ] Create a nice environment
 - [ ] Multiple stuff to cut through
 - [ ] Sound effects
+- [ ] Score system
+- [ ] Leaderboard
+- [ ] Find a cool name

+## Story :

+You're a bored retired samurai.
+Can you slice through retirement?